How to Predict ARR Uplift from Renewals and Expansions

-You probably already know the basic formula for Annual Recurring Revenue: MRR x 12.
-But as your business scales, you realize it’s not that simple.
+You know the basic formula for Annual Recurring Revenue: MRR x 12.
+But as your business grows, you quickly find it’s not that simple.
 How do you account for multi-year contracts, seasonal changes, or usage-based fees?
 What’s the difference between churned ARR and contraction ARR?
-A surface-level understanding can lead to inaccurate reporting and flawed strategies.
-To truly leverage this metric, you need to go deeper.
-This article moves beyond the basics to give you a comprehensive look at the nuances of ARR, showing you how to ARR calculation and analysis can be refined for maximum accuracy and insight.
+A surface-level understanding leads to inaccurate reporting and flawed strategies.
+This guide moves beyond the basics.
+We'll show you how to calculate ARR with precision and start answering the real strategic questions, like how to predict ARR uplift from renewals + expansions?

 If your business runs on subscriptions, you know that not all revenue is created equal.
 A one-time purchase is great, but a long-term customer contract provides stability and predictability.
 This is where Annual Recurring Revenue (ARR) comes in.
 It’s one of the most important metrics for any subscription-based company, offering a clear snapshot of your financial health and growth potential.